Rajabali1999/AML-Basic-Project-Breast-Cancer/README.md

 ## 📌 Project Overview

-This project focuses on building a **binary classification model** to detect whether a breast tumor is **benign or malignant** using the **Wisconsin Diagnostic Breast Cancer dataset**.
+This project focuses on predicting whether a breast tumor is **benign or malignant** using machine learning techniques.
+The dataset used is the **Wisconsin Diagnostic Breast Cancer (WDBC) dataset**.

-The workflow includes **EDA, preprocessing, feature selection, model training, evaluation, and interpretation** using a Logistic Regression model.
+The workflow includes data exploration, preprocessing, feature selection, model building, evaluation, and interpretation using a Logistic Regression model.

 ---

-## 🎯 Objective
+## 🎯 Objectives

-* 🔍 Analyze breast cancer dataset using EDA
+* Perform exploratory data analysis (EDA)
-* 🧹 Preprocess and standardize features
+* Preprocess and standardize features
-* ⚖️ Handle class imbalance
+* Handle class imbalance
-* 🤖 Build a Logistic Regression classifier
+* Build a Logistic Regression classification model
-* 📊 Evaluate model performance
+* Evaluate model performance using multiple metrics
-* 🧠 Interpret results for medical relevance
+* Interpret results for medical relevance

 ---

-## 📂 Dataset Information
+## 📊 Dataset Description

-* 📊 Source: Wisconsin Diagnostic Breast Cancer (WDBC) Dataset (UCI Repository)
-* 🔢 Samples: 569
-* 📈 Features: 30 numerical features extracted from FNA images
+The dataset contains **569 samples** with **30 numerical features** extracted from digitized images of breast mass cells.

-### 🎯 Target Classes
+### Target Variable

-* 🟢 `B` → Benign (Non-cancerous)
+* B → Benign (non-cancerous)
-* 🔴 `M` → Malignant (Cancerous)
+* M → Malignant (cancerous)

----

-## 📌 Key Features
+### Features Include

 * Radius
 * Texture